prantlf/timezone-support/README.md

 ### Convert a date from a specific time zone to UTC

-Dates are supposed to be displayed in a time zone chosen by the user, but they are usually stored in UTC.
+Dates are usually entered in a time zone chosen by the user, but they are supposed to be stored in UTC.
 The result of the conversion can be stored safely to prevent the time zone information from being lost.

 ```js
 const { findTimeZone, getUnixTime } = require('timezone-support')